Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Methods

-The molecular cloud is generally supersonic \citep{1974ApJ...192L.149Z,1999ApJ...525..318P,2007prpl.conf...63B}.
-In this case, the shock appears and it breaks the anisotropy relation of density field.
-In this case, the IGs would be parallel the local magnetic fields rather then perpendicular in front of shocks.
-As for VGs, its relative orientation with respect to the magnetic fields is still perpendicular \citep{2019ApJ...886...17H}.
-The comparison between the VGs and the IGs, therefore, can serve as an indication of regions of shock.
+A molecular cloud is generally supersonic \citep{zuckerman1974,1999ApJ...525..318P,2007prpl.conf...63B}.
+When a shock appears, it breaks the anisotropy relation of density field.
+In this case, the IGs would be parallel to the local magnetic fields, rather then perpendicular, in front of shocks.
+As for the VGs, the relative orientation with respect to the magnetic fields is still perpendicular \citep{2019ApJ...886...17H}.
+Therefore, the comparison between the VGs and the IGs, can serve as an indication of regions of shock.
 Another particular situation for VGs and IGs is the self-gravity. \cite{hu2020} numerically demonstrated that the inflow induced by gravitational collapse could flip the orientation of both IGs and VGs by 90 degrees, from perpendicular to parallel to the magnetic field.
-This phenomenon has been observed in the molecular clouds NGC 1333 and Serpens \citep{2019NatAs...3..776H}.
+This phenomenon has been observed in the molecular clouds NGC 1333 and Serpens \citep{hu2019}.
 The comparison of the magnetic field orientations inferred from the interstellar dust polarisation measurements with the orientations of VGs can then reveal regions of gravitational collapse as well as quiescent regions where turbulent motions, thermal pressure, and magnetic support dominate over gravitational energy.

-The applicability of the techniques has been observationally demonstrated by making comparisons with {\planck} 353 GHz polarization and BLASTPol polarization observations \citep{2019NatAs...3..776H,2019ApJ...884..137H}.
-The notion of tracing the local orientation is important as it means that the gradients can map the detailed structure of magnetic field and not only the mean magnetic field orientation\footnote{The orientation of velocity in turbulent eddies with respect to the local orientation of the magnetic field passing through the eddies follows from the theory of turbulent reconnection \citep{1999ApJ...517..700L} and is well supported by numerical simulations, e.g. Cho \& Vishniac 2000, \citet{2002ApJ...564..291C}.}.
-Within this paper using the spectroscopic data, the technique allows us to trace the magnetic fields by calculating the IGs and VGs from the integrated intensity map (moment-0) and the velocity centroid map (moment-1), respectively \citep{2017ApJ...837L..24Y,2019ApJ...886...17H}.
+The applicability of the techniques has been observationally demonstrated by making comparisons with {\planck} 353 GHz polarization and BLASTPol polarization observations \citep{hu2019,2019ApJ...884..137H}.
+The notion of tracing the local orientation is important as it means that the gradients can map the detailed structure of magnetic field and not only the mean magnetic field orientation\footnote{The orientation of velocity in turbulent eddies with respect to the local orientation of the magnetic field passing through the eddies follows from the theory of turbulent reconnection \citep{LV99} and is well supported by numerical simulations, e.g. Cho \& Vishniac 2000, \citet{2002ApJ...564..291C}.}.
+Within this paper, using the spectroscopic data, the technique allows us to trace the magnetic fields by calculating the IGs and VGs from the integrated intensity map (moment-0) and the velocity centroid map (moment-1), respectively \citep{2017ApJ...837L..24Y,2019ApJ...886...17H}.
 We briefly describe the calculation procedures in the following.